LinogeFly/DistanceTracker/README.md

 ## What it actually does

-In a nutshell it's a web site for my friend who likes to run :)
+In a nutshell it's a web site I made for a friend who likes to run.

-She asked me to make a tool where you could create a long route in Google Maps, say from Helsinki to Paris.
+They asked me to make a tool where you could create a long route in Google Maps, say from Helsinki to Paris.
 And then after every run you would submit a distance you had run.
 Throughout a long turm you can see were you would be if you were to actually run that route.
-So she could see if she can make it from Helsinki to Paris in a year, for example.
+So you could see if you can make it from Helsinki to Paris in a year, for example.

-The web site can be used by anyone who wants.
-It's available [here](http://distancetracker.azurewebsites.net/).

 # TODO